 Our revenue can be materially affected by current economic conditions and the price of oil and natural gas.
 However, based on the current demand for crude oil and natural gas and the fact that alternative purchasers are readily available, we believe that the loss of our marketing agents and/or any of the purchasers identified by our marketing agents would not have a long-term material adverse effect on our financial position or results of international operations.
-The continued economic disruption resulting from the COVID-19 pandemic could materially impact the Company's business in future periods.
+The continued economic disruption resulting from the COVID-19 pandemic, Russia's invasion of Ukraine, a potential global recession, and other varying macroeconomic conditions could materially impact the Company's business in future periods.
 Any potential disruption will depend on the duration and intensity of these events, which are highly uncertain and cannot be predicted at this time.